OpenInitiative/Charter/README.markdown

 ## Note

-The project is in its nacent stages & most of what you see will evolve.
+The project is in its nascent stages & most of what you see will evolve.
 We hope every change will push us forward to the goals of OI.

 [wiki]: https://github.com/OpenInitiative/Charter/wiki